sherrylitest/Grant-program/milestone-delivery/README.md

 The milestone delivery process is part of the [General Grant Program](../README.md).
 You can find the application process [here](../README.md#process).

-:warning: Before you submit a milestone, make sure it complies with milestone delivrables described in the initial pull request.
+:warning: Before you submit a milestone, make sure it complies with milestone deliverables described in the initial pull request.

 1. **Milestone Delivery:**
    1. [Fork](https://github.com/vechain/Grants-Program/Grant-Milestone-Delivery/fork) this repository with the **same GitHub account** that you used to submit the application.